toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/04-Basic-Functionality/02-Managing-the-System/Routing and Obstacles in the System.md

 #### Omni-Mole that is Offline or not in Auto🔴

-An Omni-Mole that offline or not in auto can obstruct routing if it is blocking the only path that can be found.
+An Omni-Mole that is offline or not in auto can obstruct routing if it is blocking the only path that can be found.
 This is because the system is unable to automatically tell it to move out of the way.

 ##### Diagnosis🔍